anthonys13/anthonys13/README.md

 🌟 I have solid skills in:

+💻
-PHP and MySQL
+- PHP and MySQL
+- JavaScript
-JavaScript and Node.js
+- React.js and Node.js including microservices, and building robust APIs
-React.js, microservices, and building robust APIs Unity and C#, including network manipulation of objects Docker
+- Unity and C#, including network manipulation of objects
+- Docker

-💻 I have successfully completed several projects, which you can explore on my GitHub profile or through my portfolio.
+I have successfully completed several projects, which you can explore on my GitHub profile or through my portfolio.
 Feel free to check them out!

 💾 As a self-taught developer, I have also learned how to manage a Virtual Dedicated Server to host my projects.